The Effect of Irradiation Time and Distance on the Microhardness of Three Commercial Nanohybrid Resin-Based Composites

 How to Cite

 Jafarzadeh-Kashi T, Hajihasani M, Heidari S, Khoshroo K, Masaeli R, Tahriri M. The Effect of Irradiation Time and Distance on the Microhardness of Three Commercial Nanohybrid Resin-Based Composites.
-FBT.
+Frontiers Biomed Technol.
 1(4).